Robertof/remote-pc-manager/README.md

 I built the app against Android 4.0 SDK.
 This is because I own a Galaxy Nexus, and I was too lazy to adapt the app to an older SDK version.
 However if you want to, feel free to do it.

-The app asks for a password on start (which is defined with a SHA-1 hash in ControlActivity) and communicates with the PHP helper.
+The app asks for a password on start (which is defined with a SHA-1 hash in `ControlActivity.java`) and communicates with the PHP helper.

 Also when the user requests a screenshot or webcam request, the app automatically waits for the screenshot to be uploaded and downloads it with the built-in DownloadManager.